mapbender/mapbender-starter/doc/mapbender_terminal_commands.md

 Since Mapbender has implemented the composer tool, you can do all Composer editing from the console as well.
 The following commands are a selection that can be done via the console.

-If you look at all the commands and need the description, you can go to the page [Doku](https://getcomposer.org/doc/03-cli.md).
+If you look at all the commands and need the description, you can go to the [doc page](https://getcomposer.org/doc/03-cli.md).

 # Creating a default composer.json
 The command `init-example` is used to create a composer.json, which is extracted from the bootstrap [Configuration](https://github.com/mapbender/mapbender-starter/blob/release/3.0.6/bootstrap).
-It is made an adjustment and overwrites the old composer.json a change and re-created.
-The composer.json is then created in the working directory.
+Adjustments are made and the old composer.json is being overwritten and re-created in the working directory.

 ```bash
 php composer.phar init-example